 Kari also served as curator of the performance series “New Stuff”, a showcase commissioning new works by emerging choreographers, at Performance Space 122 in New York from 1998-2003.

-Kari is currently Associate Professor at The Norwegian College of Dance, where she has taught since 2005 and developed the current BA in Dance Performance program.
+Kari is currently Professor of dance at Kristiania University, Oslo.
+Previously The Norwegian College of Dance, where she has taught since 2005 and taken part in developing the current BA in Dance Performance program.
 In addition she guest teaches and lectures at various studios, colleges and universities in Norway and abroad.
 She is a sought after advisor and sensor for, among others, KHiB Norwegian Program for Artistic Research, KHiO and UiS.

 As a dancer she has worked with various independent choreographers in New York including Sarah Skaggs, Maureen Fleming, Susan Rethorst, Sean Curran Company and the Merce Cunningham Understudy Repertory Group under the direction of Chris Komar, among others.
 In Europe she has worked with Michel Laub/Remote Control Productions and in Norway with Company B Valiente and Lise Eger among others.